BraydenReklaw/startup/Notes.md

 hooks
 - useState - allows you change states in html using variables
 - useEffect - a function that is run whenever a component is re-rendered

+React mixes html and javascript - components are the building blocks.
+JSX mixes json and html

+router - affects the header currently being used.
+This will require placing each page into a subdirectory.
+Pay attention to simon.

+toolchain `npm run build`.